High Speed Optical Wireless

 -Anna Morgan, Cumulus Media Group

-Mathis brings many core competencies that generate sustaining value to the OptiPulse team:
+Mathis brings many core competencies that generate sustaining value to the OptiPulse team, his extensive experience makes him excellent at building and guiding teams through challenging business plans:

 Charles is a Satellite Communications Engineer, Optical Networks, and Open Systems Architect with 15 years of experience in Industry and the Department of Defense (DoD) working with photonics systems, fiber optic communication systems, single-access free space optical communications, multi-access space lasercom terminal research and development, and the design and development of open system space and avionic platforms.